ClusterHQ/flocker/docs/gettingstarted/index.rst

    .. tutorial-step-condensed::

       Now we are going to use a different deployment configuration to show moving the Redis container with its data volume.
+      The web server will remain deployed on the first host and remain accessible via either host's address.

       deployment-node2.yml
       --------------------